agoncal/agoncal-sample-javaee/06-EnoughAppServer/talk.md

 ## Getting ready

+### Setup Raspberry Pi

+- Take all the connectic out and boot the Raspberri
+- Then plug things in
+- Change keyboard layout : `Menu -> Preferences -> Clavier et Souris -> Clavier -> Keyboard Laout`
+- Open 3 terminal in the `~/Download` directory and `java -jar` the 3 services

 ### Setup environment

 - Check JDK / Wildfly / Intellij / Chrome / Terminal / Raspberry Pi